sunfounder/thales_kit/docs/source/piper/tilt_switch.rst

 **Code**

 After connecting Pico, click the **Start** button and the code starts to run.
-When the tilt switch is placed horizontally, the LED will turn off; and when placed vertically, the LED will light up.
+When the tilt switch is placed horizontally, the LED will turn on; and when placed vertically, the LED will turn off.

 .. image:: img/slide_switch.png
     :width: 300